jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 In this passage, Sun Tzu is recognizing the danger of becoming too familiar with your subordinates.
 Anyone who's ever been in the military recognizes this structure today, as there is no fraternizing between officers and enlisted men or between non-commissioned officers and lower enlisted.

 Now, this is not to say that you should go out of your way to be unlikable.
 That's a recipe for failure also.
-As a team leader, you should simply make the best decisions you can to lead your team members to success.
+As a team leader, you should make the best decisions to lead your team members to success.
 Their feelings towards you aren't unimportant.
 They're just none of your concern.

 Your concern is order and effectiveness.
-If you do this right, while treating everyone with respect, then you will be respected as well, which naturally leads to being liked anyway.
+If you do this while treating everyone with respect, you will be respected as well, which naturally leads to being liked anyway.

 ## How to plan for a conflict